Before You Apply

 If eligible, you must confirm your acceptance of the scholarship

-The use of a scholarship cannot be postponed.
-For private-school scholarships, the household must first find an eligible private school for their student(s) as soon as they receive a scholarship award letter and SCF.
 Failure to meet the deadline stated on the SCF will result in a forfeiture of the awarded scholarship.
 Families should make a copy of the blank SCF form before taking it to an eligible private school in case they decide to transfer to a different eligible private school later in the year.
 By completing the SCF, both the parents and the school agree to abide by the terms of the AAA Parent/School Handbook.

-Schools should not accept any students without an SCF unless the household
+Schools should not accept any students without an SCF unless the household:

 - is willing to self-pay their tuition and fees until they are awarded a scholarship and